PAGURI: a user experience study of creative interaction with text-to-music models: Study Design and Method

 \begin{enumerate}

-\item \textbf{Preliminary analysis}.
-The participants were introduced to the study and they were required to answer a brief questionnaire containing demographic questions (age, nationality, etc.).
-To frame the knowledge of participants concerning TTM models, we asked them to answer a second questionnaire regarding their musical knowledge and experiences with AI tools, using questions partially taken from the Goldsmith Musical Sophistication Index (Gold-MSI)~\citep{mullensiefen2014musicality}.
+\item \textbf{Preliminary analysis}: The participants were introduced to the study, and they were required to answer a brief questionnaire containing demographic questions (age, nationality, etc.).
+To frame the knowledge of participants concerning TTM models, we asked them to answer a second questionnaire regarding their musical knowledge and experiences with AI tools, using questions partially taken from the Goldsmiths Musical Sophistication Index (Gold-MSI)~\cite{mullensiefen2014musicality}.

-\item \textbf{Text-To-Music interaction}.
-Participants were asked to interact with the PAGURI interface, generating audio samples and personalizing the TTM model to suit their preferences.
-After each generation iteration, participants were asked to complete the \textit{Model Evaluation Survey}\textsuperscript{1}, expressing their satisfaction with the generated audio samples regarding their consistency with respect to the input prompt, audio quality, and alignment with their general expectations.
+\item \textbf{Text-to-music interaction}: Participants were asked to interact with the PAGURI interface.
+At each iteration, participants had the option to input a new prompt into the TTM model, choose whether or not to personalize the model with their selected audio, and then generate a desired number of new audio samples.
+After each generation iteration, participants were asked to complete the \textit{Model Evaluation Survey}, available on the Supplementary Material, expressing their satisfaction with the generated audio samples regarding their consistency with the input prompt, audio quality, and alignment with their general expectations.
+To balance speed with quality, we limited the available audio to 5 samples based on observed interaction times in the \textit{Fast} mode, where the average time between fine-tuning and completing the intermediate questionnaire was 8 min.

 \item \textbf{Final analysis.} Upon completion of the experiment, participants were requested to complete a questionnaire regarding their satisfaction with the entire interaction experience with the TTM model via PAGURI.
-We also asked for open-answer comments and suggestions regarding possible applications and inclusion of TTM models in artistic practice. \end{enumerate} The whole procedure lasted approximately one hour.
-The number of iterations that the participant had with the models during phase 2) was variable and chosen by the users according to their desire.
-The entire questionnaire forms can be found on the supplementary material\textsuperscript{1}.
+We also asked for open-answer comments and suggestions regarding possible applications and the inclusion of TTM models in artistic practice. \end{enumerate}

+The whole procedure lasted approximately one hour.
+The number of iterations that the participant had with the models during step 2 was variable and chosen by the users according to their desire.
+To analyze repeated trends, we carried out an inductive, open-coding, thematic analysis~\cite{maguire2017doing,newman2023human,huang2020ai} of the open-answer survey responses.
+One author reviewed the data and drafted an initial version of the codebook, while two other authors explored connections among these excerpts, gradually defining the themes.
+They are presented in bold as the initial title of thematic paragraphs in Section \ref{sec:results}.
+The entire questionnaire form can be found in the Supplementary Material \url{https://ronfrancesca.github.io/PAGURI/}. {A block diagram summarizing the experimental procedure is shown in Figure~\ref{fig:study_procedure_diagram}.}